Texts, articles and reviews with the label: 'multidisciplinarity'

 seminar Neuroscience and freedom

-summary review from of the CRYF of December 18, 2007, which summarizes the main of Professor José Manuel Giménez Amaya.
+summary: review of the CRYF seminar of December 18, 2007, summarizing the main discussion paper by Professor José Manuel Giménez Amaya.

 Theology and Science in a Christian Vision of the University